+Verch began her full-time touring career in 2000, and has since performed at elite festivals and performing arts centers worldwide.
 One might suspect a performer with as many talents as Verch would pause to take a breath, or need to somewhat compartmentalize her skills during a live performance.
-But on stage, Verch is almost superhuman, flawlessly intertwining and overlapping different performative elements.
+But on stage, Verch is almost superhuman, flawlessly intertwining different performative elements.
 She stepdances while fiddling.
 She sings while stepdancing.
 Sometimes she sings, steps and fiddles all at once, with apparent ease and precision.
-Verch is - as they say - a triple threat in performance, her live show a beautiful companion to her music: versatile, robust, and masterfully executed.

 Verch won’t be the one to tell you about her championship titles, nominations, and awards, or the fact that she was one of 6 fiddlers who represented the Canadian fiddle tradition to the world at the 2010 Olympic Winter Games in Vancouver, as part of a segment called “Fiddle Nation”.
 Instead, in speaking with her, you’ll hear about how passionate she is about sharing her music; in small gatherings in remote communities in Iqaluit, to large prestigious concert halls like Mozartsal in Vienna.
 Even as she plays with the tradition she inherited, Verch keeps the community-fired celebratory side of her music at the forefront, honing a keen awareness of how to engage contemporary listeners.
 It’s why Rolling Stone cited her “One of the 12 best things we saw at MerleFest in 2016.”

 Download promo photos

 To download the full-size image, right-click / Save Link As OR click on the image and in the floating window that opens, right-click / Save Image As.